igorski/weltkriegsimulator/README.md

 `npm install`

-You can start the dev mode by running Grunt.
-If you don't have Grunt CLI installed globally, you can reference the binary in the node modules folder, .e.g.: _ ./node_modules/grunt-cli/bin/grunt_
+You can start the dev mode through the following NPM task:

-`grunt dev`
+`npm run dev`

 This mode will launch a local server allowing you to debug the application from your browser through the local URL _http://localhost:3000_.
 When you make changes / additions to the source files, a watcher will